inertia186/hello_nurse/README.md

     * `mode`
       * `head` - the last block
       * `irreversible` - (default) the block that is confirmed by 2/3 of all block producers and is thus irreversible!
+  * `voting_rules`
+    * `trigger_vote_weight` - exact voting amount to trigger a transfer.
+    * `enable_comments` - enable or disable comments to trigger votes.
+    * `max_vote_elapse` - to detect if the bots are offline (we don't want to transfer if the bot isn't voting).
+  * `voters` - list of accounts to send transfers from after they vote.
+  * `bots` - list of bots to send transfers to, separated by spaces

 #### Overview

 Hello Nurse (`hello_nurse`) is a bot that will transfer money to Dr. Otto bots when you vote a certain way.

-For example, you can configure this bot to watch for 1% votes by you, and when that happens, transfer 2 SBD to your favorite pay-for-bote bot.
+For example, you can configure this bot to watch for 1% votes by you, and when that happens, transfer 2 SBD to your favorite pay-for-vote bot.
 The memo will be set to the post that got a 1% upvote.

 ---